aelkouhen/aelkouhen.github.io/_posts/cockroachdb-ai/cockroachdb-ai-fraud.md

 However, even with a good storage backend, plugging the anomaly detection system into a distributed SQL database like CockroachDB isn't straightforward.
 To support elastic scalability, fault tolerance, and multi-region availability, CockroachDB designed vector indexing with a novel approach:

-- First, it should operate without a central coordinator — every node in the cluster must be able to handle reads and writes independently, avoiding bottlenecks or single points of failure.
+- First, it should operate without a central coordinator.
+Every node in the cluster must be able to handle reads and writes independently, avoiding bottlenecks or single points of failure.

 - The index must also avoid relying on large in-memory structures; instead, its state should be stored persistently to accommodate serverless and low-memory environments without long warm-up times.

 - The index must avoid hot spots by distributing workload evenly across the cluster, even under high-volume inserts or queries.

-- Lastly, it must support incremental updates — handling inserts and deletes in real time without blocking queries or requiring full rebuilds.
+- Lastly, it must support incremental updates, handling inserts and deletes in real time without blocking queries or requiring full rebuilds.
 These requirements ruled out many conventional indexing strategies, prompting the design of a new approach tailored to CockroachDB's distributed architecture.

 <div style="position:relative;padding-bottom:56.25%;height:0;overflow:hidden;">
 <iframe src="https://www.youtube.com/embed/j2ElRBAH8vM" title="CockroachDB For AI/ML: Vector Indexing" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position:absolute;top:0;left:0;width:100%;height:100%;"></iframe>